 BlockDiag and its family generate diagram images from simple text files following a syntax similar to graphviz’s DOT format.
 Among these diagrams, it supports UML activity and sequence diagrams.
 The tool is built in Python.

 Swimlanes is a simple online tool for creating sequence diagrams.
-Diagrams can be exported as an image file or a URL link to be embedded in your own documents.
+Diagrams can be exported as an image file or a URL link to be embedded in your documents.

 swimlanes online editor for UML sequence diagrams